Al-Ahwas Al-Ansari: Biography

 Al-Ahwas was born in 35 AH (655 AD) in Madinah.
 He belonged to the Ansar from Madinah, more specifically to the Banu Aws tribe, and during his life he rose to enough prominence in the tribe to become the mouth-piece of the Ansar.
 He was part of the rich and noble classes of Madinah and lived through the Battle of al-Harra, in which the Ansar and other member of Medinan society rebelled against the rule of the very unpopular caliph Yazid I, and were later quelled by Yazid I's forces.

-Al-Ahwas was an acquaintance of caliph Al-Walid I and frequented the caliph's parties; however, after it came out that Al-Ahwas tried to seduce some of the boy servants of another guest to have intercouse with him, he lost the caliph's favor and even got whipped by the order of the then governor of Madinah and future caliph, Umar ibn Abd al-Aziz.
+Al-Ahwas was an acquaintance of caliph Al-Walid I and frequented the caliph's parties; however, after it came out that Al-Ahwas tried to seduce some of the boy servants of another guest to have intercourse with him, he lost the caliph's favor and even got whipped by the order of the then governor of Madinah and future caliph, Umar ibn Abd al-Aziz.
 (Note: Sources differ on which caliph ordered and which governor followed through with the whipping of Al-Ahwas, if it was governor Umar by the order of caliph Al-Walid, or governor Ibn Hazm by the order of caliph Sulayman.)
 When Al-Walid died and the new caliph Sulayman ibn Abd al-Malik appointed the qadi Ibn Hazm as governor of Madinah, Al-Ahwas wrote a satirical poem in which he slandered the new governor and attacked the caliph.
 These offensive attacks, along with his constant love affairs, accusations of homosexuality and his passive role in intercourse, his purported effeminateness (being publicly called a "Mukhannathun" by caliph Abd al-Malik ibn Marwan), his conflicts with members of Medinan aristocracy, his perceived immorality, his pederasty, his overall negative reputation, and the fact that he was a prominent member of the Ansar, which headed the rebellion against the Umayyad caliphate some years prior; were the cause for his exile to the Dahlak Kebir island in the Red Sea, as mandated by the caliph Sulayman, around 96-7 AH (715 AD); although the most commonly given reason for his banishment was that he constantly mentioned aristocratic women by name in his love poems, against Medinan society's mores.

 He remained in exile during the remainder of Sulayman's reign and the entirety of Umar ibn Abd al-Aziz's (Umar II) time as caliph.
 After Umar's death the Ansar pleaded for Al-Ahwas' return to the new caliph, Yazid II, who finally freed and befriended him.
 Because the caliph became very fond and close to Al-Ahwas, he moved to the Umayyad court in Damascus and started writing satiric poems against the Muhallabids, Yazid's political enemies.
 He remained in Damascus until his dead, due to illness, in 110 AH (728-29 AD).